Ficus cyathistipula Common Problems and Treatment: How to Keep African Fig Tree Thriving

 How to Fix It

-• Ensure that the pot has a drainage hole to prevent the soil from getting soggy.
+Soggy Soil: Ensure that the pot has a drainage hole and the soil is well-draining.

 How to Fix It